Activity

 Tony Hsu

-Tony Hsu about 1 month ago
+Tony Hsu 3 months ago

 Forgot to mention this but I also made the landing page, login modal with custom auth and Google OAuth, and added an auth gate so only logged in users can access the app interface.